JorgeCastilloPrz/Dagger2Scopes/README.md

 This sample is modeled using the [Uncle Bob's Clean Arquitecture approach][clean-arquitecture-post].
 To reach the main goals of **Clean**, i am including the following modules:

- * `android`: This one contains the ui graphics and platform implementations for some dependencies defined in the domain layer, like the `Navigator`.
+ * **android**: This one contains the ui graphics and platform implementations for some dependencies defined in the domain layer, like the `Navigator`.
  Dependency injection is defined here too.
- * `presentation (java)`: Presentation logic for the application is held here.
-It is the layer used to uncouple the graphic view details from the model and the classes which work with it.
+ * **presentation** (java): Presentation logic for the application is held here.
+It is the layer used to decouple the graphic view details from the model and the classes which work with it.
- * `domain (java)`: The business logic is here.
-You will find too the use cases (interactors), threading logic, and some boundaries defined by interfaces to implement in other modules, like the `Navigator` or the `GameRepository`.
+ * **domain** (java): The business logic of the app.
+Here, you will also find the use cases (interactors), threading logic, and some boundaries defined by interfaces to implement in other modules, like the `Navigator` or the `GameRepository`.
- * `repository (java)`: Implementations for the repository would be here.
+ * **repository** (java): My implementation for the repository is defined here.

- Every dependency is provided by the dependency injection framework (Dagger2) which maximizes the power of **Inversion of Control** principle.
+ Every dependency is provided by the dependency injection framework which maximizes the power of **Inversion of Control** principle.
 By this way, the dependencies **always** point from the outer layers to the inner ones.
 There aren't any inner layer classes depending on outer ones.